EOSIO/spec-repo/esr_key_value_database_intrinsics.md

 * Starts at 1.
 * Counts up by 1 at each call, assuming no destroyed iterators are available.
-* If destroyed iterators are available, the lowest-numbered one is reinitialized and returned.
+* If destroyed iterators are available, the most-recently-destroyed one is reinitialized and returned.

 The prefix limits the range of keys that the iterator covers.
 If the prefix is empty, the iterator covers the entire range of keys belonging to a contract within the database ID.